jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 ## Configure & Verify Hardware Acceleration

-There are some preparations that need to be done before enabling the hardware acceleration.
+There are some preparations that need to be done before enabling hardware acceleration.

-The specific configuration steps may vary with different GPU vendors, installation methods, and operating systems.
+The specific configuration steps may vary between GPU vendors, installation methods, and operating systems.

-On Linux you can check available GPU using `lspci` command:
+On Linux you can check available GPU using the `lspci` command:

 ```shell
 $ lspci -nn | grep -Ei "3d|display|vga"
 ```

-Or using `lshw` command:
+Or using `lshw`:

 ```shell
 $ lshw -C display